Debt Behind the AI Boom: A Large-Scale Empirical Study of AI-Generated Code in the Wild: Discussion

-At the same time, our findings suggest although AI coding assistants introduce technical debt, they also fix existing issues in the codebase.
+\textbf{Developers should be especially cautious about correctness and security issues.} Our findings suggest that although AI coding assistants introduce technical debt, they also fix existing issues in the codebase.
 First, we observe that AI co-authored commits actually fix a similar number of code smell issues as they introduce.
 This suggests that AI coding assistants are able to perform local cleanup and repetitive maintenance tasks effectively.
 They can recognize and address surface-level code quality problems (e.g., formatting, naming, or simple refactoring opportunities).
-However, what is concerning is that AI coding assistants seem to be less effective at fixing bugs and security issues, and they even introduce more of these than they fix.
-Section~\ref{sec:rq3} shows that the survival rate of AI-introduced runtime bugs and security issues is much higher than that of code smells.
-This inconsistency suggests that AI coding assistants may struggle with changes that require deeper understanding of program behavior, execution context, or security implications.
-Also, the practical impact of bugs and security issues is often more severe than that of code smells, making it more critical to address them effectively.
-Developers should not treat all AI-generated code as equally trustworthy, and they should pay particular attention to changes that may introduce bugs or security vulnerabilities.
+However, what is concerning is that AI coding assistants seem to be less effective at fixing correctness and security issues, and they even introduce more of these than they fix.
+Section~\ref{sec:rq3} shows that many AI-introduced issues still survive at \texttt{HEAD}, while the net-impact analysis shows that AI commits introduce more correctness and security issues than they fix.
+This inconsistency suggests that AI coding assistants may struggle with changes that require a deeper understanding of program behavior, execution context, or security implications.
+Also, the practical impact of correctness and security issues is often more severe than that of code smells, making it more critical to address them effectively.
+Developers should not treat all AI-generated code as equally trustworthy, and they should pay particular attention to changes that may introduce correctness or security vulnerabilities.